Section 230 Protections Weakened In WA, NJ, and TN (For A Minute)

-But a flip side always exists, and though it is a robust law, Section 230 of the CDA does pave an easier path for arguably corrosive platforms, like child and revenge porn websites.
+But there’s always a flip side.
+Section 230 of the CDA does pave an easier path for arguably corrosive platforms, like child and revenge porn websites.
 So, in an effort to combat such sites, attorneys general from several states have quietly waged a war on Section 230.

 The outcome?
-Washington, Tennessee and New Jersey succeed in passing laws that ultimately dismantled the safe harbor provisions in the CDA.
+Washington and Tennessee succeed in passing laws that ultimately dismantled the safe harbor provisions in the CDA.

-Those laws, however, didn’t last long.
+Those laws, however, didn’t last.
 Backpage.com – a free classifieds site – moved forward with several lawsuits that questioned the constitutionality of the statutes.
 Ultimately, Backpage emerged victorious.
 Why?
 Perhaps the Tennessee trial court judge said it best:

 The Constitution tells us that when freedom of speech hangs in the balance — the state may not use a butcher knife on a problem that requires a scalpel to fix.
 Nor may a state enforce a law that flatly conflicts with federal law.
 Yet, this appears to be what the Tennessee legislature has done in passing the law at issue.

-Website Liability in the U.K.: EU Court Says Websites Are Responsible For User Comments
+EU Website Liability: Court Says Websites Are Responsible For User Comments

-Our friends on the other side of the Atlantic have stricter Internet laws on the books.
-In fact, earlier this month, the European Court on Human Rights issued a judgment that effectively placed the onus of defamation liability on website operators – the exact opposite of Section 230 of the CDA.
+Our friends on the other side of the Atlantic have different Internet laws.
+In fact, earlier this month, the European Court on Human Rights effectively placed the onus of defamation liability on website operators – the exact opposite of Section 230 of the CDA.

 Delfi AS v.
 Estonia: EU Officials Say Websites Are Responsible For Anonymous Posters’ Comments

-Delfi is one of Estonia’s largest online news websites – think the CNN of Estonia.
-In 2006, Delfi ran a story about a ferry company’s contentious decision to change routes.
-As angry customers are wont to do, commentators took to Delfi’s website and let the insults rip.
-According to reports, the public was not kind.
-Death threats and insults filled the page.
+In 2006, Delfi — the CNN of Estonia — ran a story about a ferry company’s contentious decision to change routes.
+Outraged by the news, angry customers took to Delfi’s website and let the insults rip.
+Death threats and insults flooded the page.

-How did the European Court come to this decision?
+How did the European Court come to its decision?
 It reasoned:

-- It’s the responsibility of “domestic courts” to interpret what constitutes violation of domestic law.
+- It’s the responsibility of “domestic courts” to interpret violations of domestic law.
 As such, the Estonian court was in compliance with the “prescribed by law” requirement of the EU convention.

 - Under convention rules, member states can put limits on freedom of expression if it is to protect a person’s reputation, so long as interference is “proportional.”